Tuesday, March 29, 2022

 The following creatures are made by tracing around a child's hand on top of construction paper, cutting out the hand shape and gluing on addition body parts such as: tails, heads and ears for the monkeys, necks, ossicones and manes for the giraffes and the curly tails, hooves and snouts for the pigs.

 Two handy monkeys.
+Monkeys made with handprints.

 Two handy pigs.
+Pigs made from handprints or cut-outs.

 The web is full of these popular hand crafts in every animal imaginable.
 Include some of these along with my versions to expand your classroom menagerie: